simuxakadiscgolfgod/Space-Weather/README.md

 ## Astronomical Picture of the Day
 **Note**: Due to the lapse in federal US government funding, NASA is not updating the APOD.
 Therefore, every day a random picture is being displayed from the archive (from 1995-06-16 to 2025-10-01).
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  1999-01-03
+<br />**Date image released:**  2014-03-05
-<br />**This image is owned by:**  David Malin
+<br />**This image is owned by:**
-(AAO),
-AATB,
-ROE,
-UKS Telescope
+Fred Vanderhaven

-<br />**Title of the image:**  Orion's Horsehead Nebula
+<br />**Title of the image:**  Globules in the Running Chicken Nebula
-<br />**Description for the image:**  The Horsehead Nebula is one of the most famous nebulae on the sky.
-It is visible as the black indentation to the red emission nebula seen just to the right of center of the above photograph.
-The bright star near the center is located in the belt of the familiar constellation of Orion.
-The horse-head feature is dark because it is really an opaque dust cloud which lies in front of the bright red emission nebula.
-Like clouds in Earth's atmosphere, this cosmic cloud has assumed a recognizable shape by chance.
-After many thousands of years, the internal motions of the cloud will alter its appearance.
-The emission nebula's red color is caused by electrons recombining with protons to form hydrogen atoms.
-Also visible in the picture are blue reflection nebulae, which preferentially reflect the blue light from nearby stars.
+<br />**Description for the image:**  The eggs from this chicken may form into stars.
+The above pictured emission nebula, cataloged as IC 2944, is called the Running Chicken Nebula for the shape of its greater appearance.
+The image was taken recently from Siding Spring Observatory in Australia and presented in scientifically assigned colors.
+Seen near the center of the image are small, dark molecular clouds rich in obscuring cosmic dust.
+Called Thackeray's Globules for their discoverer, these "eggs" are potential sites for the gravitational condensation of new stars, although their fates are uncertain as they are also being rapidly eroded away by the intense radiation from nearby young stars.
+Together with patchy glowing gas and complex regions of reflecting dust, these massive and energetic stars form the open cluster Collinder 249.
+This gorgeous skyscape spans about 70 light-years at the nebula's estimated 6,000 light-year distance.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/9901/horsehead2_dm.gif
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/1403/ic2944_vanderhaven_1280.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).